IGS/portal_client/README.md

 Transfer Protocol for ftp:// links, and S3 will fetch data from Amazon AWS Simple Storage Service (S3) buckets.
-If a download cannot be performed for a file with HTTP, and the file is available via S3 and FTP, by default, the client will next attempt and FTP transfer, followed finally by S3...
+If a download cannot be performed for a file with HTTP, and the file is available via S3 and FTP, by default, the client will next attempt an FTP transfer, followed finally by S3...

 ## 2. Basic invocation on Amazon AWS